AdrianArnaiz/AdrianArnaiz/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - AI & ML for Decision Making
-- Algorithmic Fairness
+- Algorithmic Fairness and Trustworthy AI
 - Graph Neural Networks and Network Science
-- Causality

 # Education to show in About widget
 education: